havanagrawal/GoodreadsScraper/README.md

 # GoodreadsScraper

-A small Python project to pull data from Goodreads using Scrapy
+A small Python project to pull data from Goodreads using Scrapy and Selenium

 ## What is it?

-This is a small Python + Scrapy based web scraper that pulls certain features about books from Goodreads.
+This is a small Python + Scrapy + Selenium based web scraper that pulls certain features about books from Goodreads.
 This can be used for collecting a large data set in a short period of time, for a pet data analysis/visualization project.

 ## How To Run